 Wright drafted plans in 1955 and construction began in 1955.

-From the street, the house looks disappointingly ordinary, but if you see a few photos and a floorplan at SaveWright.org and in the article mentioned below, it begins to look anything but that.
+From the street, the house looks disappointingly ordinary, but up close and inside, it begins to look anything but that.

 The house has two bedrooms and two bathrooms and occupies 1,988 square feet.
 The small entry area keeps visitors from lingering there and moves them quickly inside.
 The layout is three sections.
 The central workspace is rectangular in shape and opens onto a terrace.
 The living room has one curved wall facing the promenade, and the wing containing bedrooms and bath have curved front and back walls.
 A workshop sits next to the carport.